Beyond The Classroom

 A device that monitors soil and weather using only sunlight as its power source.
 No cables.
 No internet.
 No ongoing cost.
 1st place, school computer fair.
 Built for ₹1,199.

 The question we started with was this: how do you give a farmer or a gardener useful, live information about their soil and their environment, without asking them to install a power cable, connect to the internet, or pay anything to keep it running?
 The answer was FarmSense.
 Our team built a device that reads moisture in the soil, air temperature, and humidity, displays all three live on a small screen, runs entirely on a solar panel, and costs nothing to operate after the initial setup.
-Total build cost across all components: ₹1,199.
-The team won first place at the school computer fair.

 The Team